George R. Lunn: Political career

+Congress

 He was elected as a Democrat to the 65th United States Congress, and served from March 4, 1917, to March 3, 1919.
 In 1920, he was defeated by Harry C. Walker in the Democratic primary for U.S. Senator from New York.

+Later political career

 From 1919 to 1923 he served again as Schenectady's Mayor.
 He was a Delegate to the Democratic National Conventions in 1920, 1924, 1928, 1932, and 1936.

 Lunn was Lieutenant Governor of New York from 1923 to 1924, elected on the Democratic ticket in 1922, but defeated for re-election in 1924, even as Democratic Governor Alfred E. Smith was winning reelection.
 The 1924 election was the last in which the Governor and Lieutenant Governor were elected on different tickets.

 In 1925, Lunn was appointed to the New York Public Service Commission, and he served until 1942.

+In 1928, Lunn was approached by New York Democrats to run for Governor after the presumptive nominee, William Stormont Hackett, died suddenly.
+Lunn declined, and the nomination eventually went to former assistant Navy Secretary Franklin D. Roosevelt.

-He served as Commander-in-Chief of the United Spanish War Veterans from 1931 to 1932.
+Lunn served as Commander-in-Chief of the United Spanish War Veterans from 1931 to 1932.